biosinodx/SCcaller3_PEA/README.md

 ${cell} is the single cell sample name.

 #####
-USAGE STEP 3. enhanced reference genome construction, realignment and SV calling -
+Usage step 3.
+Enhanced reference genome construction, realignment and SV calling -
 3.1 for germline SVs, run the following shell scripts in Linux,